horsehour/horsehour.github.io/blog/index.md

 keywords: Machine Learning, Artifical Intelligence, Statistics, Blog, Research
 ---

-I bought [horsehour.com][horsehour]{:target="_blank"} in March 2013, but did not use it until May 2017.
-To record my random thoughts on research and programming, I build this Jekyll blog hosted on GitHub.
-I prefer to take notes with $\rm \LaTeX $, which has excellent supports for mathematical equations and algorithmatic procedures.
-Therefore, the posts are written in a hybrid of Markdown (for text) and $\rm \LaTeX $(for equations) and converted into HTML by Pandoc.
-Sometimes, [pdf2htmlEX][pdf2htmlex]{:target="_blank"} is also used to convert PDFs to HTML documents such that the original structures of PDFs are well kept.
+I bought [horsehour.com][horsehour]{:target="_blank"} in March 2013,
+but did not use it until May 2017.
+To keep a track of my random thoughts on research and programming, I set up this Jekyll-based blog and host it on GitHub.
+I prefer taking notes with $\rm \LaTeX $, because of its excellent rendering quality of complex mathematical equations.
+Therefore, the posts are written in a hybrid of Markdown (for text) and $\rm \LaTeX $(for equations) and converted to HTML using Pandoc.
+Sometimes, [pdf2htmlEX][pdf2htmlex]{:target="_blank"} is also used to convert PDFs to HTML documents with the original layouts of the PDF docuemnts are preserved.

 Recent Posts [<a href="arxiv.html">Complete Archive</a>]
 ------------